jean-airoldie/libzmq-rs/FAQ.md

 socket pattern (PUSH-PULL, EXCLUSIVE PAIR, etc.).
 I used a sample size of 50m messages per messages size of 10, 50 and 100 bytes, per pattern.
-I determined that the thread safe type had equal or better single thread performance in ALL cases.
-The only pattern that came even close was the EXCLUSIVE PAIR pattern type which had exactly the same performance has two `CLient` sockets.
+I determined that the thread safe type had equal or better single thread performance in almost ALL cases.
+The only exception was the EXCLUSIVE PAIR pattern that out performed, in terms of throughput, the `CLIENT-CLIENT` pattern by `~15%` for 10 bytes `~8.7%` for 50 bytes, and `7.2%` for 100 bytes.
+So an argument could be made to support PAIR sockets, im on the fence though.

 Lastly these deprecated socket types had a ton of footguns that were kept to maintan backward compatibility.